roman-milk/roman-milk.github.io/naughty-girl.md

  After hugs and a few tears between the two women, Paul sent Bernice to her room.
 Paul used the excuse that he and Susan, had to talk about the arrangements.

  Bernice lay on her bed in shock.
 The initial euphoria had passed, with stark realties of the situation starting to sink in.
 Over the past weeks, she had conveniently shut out the dreadful past weeks, as though it had been a bad dream.
 She didn't want to think about it, for it hurt too much.
-Report_Story #3